-HSEC management systems must be established for all controlled activities; and controlled sites must maintain certification of this management system to ISO 14001 (except exploration, development projects, divestment, closed sites and offices).
+HSEC management systems must be established for all controlled activities; and controlled operations must maintain certification of this management system to ISO 14001 (except exploration, development projects, divestment, closed sites and offices).

 We will identify, assess and manage HSEC risks associated with suppliers, contractors and partners.
-An HSEC evaluation of suppliers, contractors and partners must be completed prior to engagement.
+A HSEC evaluation of suppliers, contractors and partners must be completed prior to engagement.

-Systems or processes must be in place to ensure awareness of and planning for the potential for bribery and corruption.
+Systems or processes must be in place to ensure awareness of the potential of bribery and corruption and to prevent it occurring.

-All employment terms and conditions must comply with the BHP Billiton Charter; the BHP Billiton Code of Business Conduct, the UN Declaration of Human Rights and local legal requirements, including privacy.
+All employment terms and conditions must comply with the BHP Billiton Charter, the BHP Billiton Code of Business Conduct, the United Nations Universal Declaration of Human Rights and local legal requirements, including privacy.